 There are so many opportunities that will allow radio to move forward in full force.
 The future of radio is brighter than most believe.
 If you are in the industry, pay attention to the changes in mobile usage and keep tabs on how your audience is listening, and then find the way that radio fits in.

 We are currently seeing an increase in connectivity in American lives.
 From smart speakers, and smarter cars, to mobile phones, our audiences are craving convenience and connection.
 How do we accommodate that?
-Mobile applications.
+By connecting with our audiences where they are and how they are.

 We see apps as an opportunity to enhance our ability to brand ourselves and enhance the growth of our local partners.
 The ability to have an app that is local, responsive, and accessible is the future of marketing.
 We are excited to see how it plays out.